Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 • "Morphine sulfate";

-The dosage and dosage form of these substances for oncological patients is determined by the doctor.
-The patient must follow the rules of admission by the hour, and not on demand.
-When calculating the initial minimum dose is increased to the analgesic effect.
+The dosage and dosage form of these substances for cancer patients is determined by the doctor.
+The patient must follow the rules of taking it by the hour, and not on demand.
+When calculating, the initial minimum dose is increased until the analgesic effect occurs.
 For parenteral use, the drug is administered subcutaneously.
 Intramuscular use is not recommended because it is unevenly absorbed.
-The drug is also administered transdermally (in a patch), orally in tablets and capsules.
+The medicine is also administered transdermally (in a patch), orally in tablets and capsules.

-In medicine, alkaloid derivatives are used - morphine hydrochloride and sulfate.
-Most commonly used for subcutaneous injection.
-For each patient, the doctor selects an individual dose depending on the clinical symptoms.
-Adults use 1% ml (10 mg) subcutaneously with a frequency of 2 times in 12 hours.
-The maximum effect is reached after 2 hours and lasts 10-12 hours.
+Alkaloid derivatives - morphine hydrochloride and sulfate - are used in medicine.
+Most often used for subcutaneous administration.
+The doctor selects an individual dose for each patient depending on the clinical symptoms.
+Adults use 1% ml (10 mg) subcutaneously with a dosing frequency of 2 times every 12 hours.
+The maximum effect reaches after 2 hours and lasts 10–12 hours.
 The maximum single dose is 2 ml (20 mg), and the daily dose is 5 ml (50 mg).
 For children over 2 years of age, a single dose of 1–5 mg.
-Morphine sulfate and hydrochloride is available in ampoules of 1% solution for subcutaneous use.
+Morphine sulfate and hydrochloride are available in ampoules of a 1% solution for subcutaneous use.

-Preparations containing this alkaloid are available in various dosage forms - granules for the preparation of a solution, capsules and tablets of prolonged action, injections and rectal suppositories.
+Preparations containing this alkaloid are available in various dosage forms - granules for solution, capsules and tablets of prolonged action, solution for injection and rectal suppositories.

 "Omnopon" (medical opium) is a combined narcotic analgesic.
 It is produced only in the form of a solution for subcutaneous administration.
 It contains: narcotine, papaverine, codeine, thebaine and morphine.
 "Omnopon" has not only a strong analgesic, but also an antispasmodic effect.

-There are also synthetic drugs that replace morphine, which differ from it in chemical structure, but are similar to it in pharmacological action.
+There are also synthetic drugs that replace morphine, differing from it in chemical structure, but similar to it in pharmacological action.

-All drugs are issued strictly by prescription, as drug addicts abuse morphine and its derivatives.
+All drugs are issued strictly according to prescription, since morphine and its derivatives are abused by drug addicts.

 Morphine poisoning

-Morphine poisoning in the home or in a medical setting can occur accidentally or intentionally with the intent to commit suicide.
-In adults, it occurs after ingestion of more than 0.1 grams and does not depend on the dosage form and route of administration.
-The alkaloid causes poisoning after administration of this dose in a suppository through the rectum, ingestion, or injection into a vein and under the skin.
+In the home or medical setting, morphine poisoning can occur accidentally or intentionally for the purpose of suicide.
+In adults, it occurs after more than 0.1 gram enters the body and does not depend on the dosage form and route of administration.
+The alkaloid causes poisoning after administration of this dose in a suppository through the rectum, ingestion or injection into a vein and under the skin.
 After addiction, the toxic dose increases.
 The clinical picture of poisoning resembles an alcoholic coma.

 Signs of poisoning are as follows.

-1. At the beginning of intoxication, euphoria, anxiety, dry mouth appear.
+1. At the beginning of intoxication, euphoria, anxiety, and dry mouth appear.

-2. With an increase in symptoms, headache intensifies, nausea, vomiting with the urge to urinate frequently.
+2. As symptoms increase, the headache intensifies, nausea, vomiting with the urge to urinate frequently occurs.

 3. Further, drowsiness increases.
 The patient falls into a stupor, which turns into a coma.

-4. A significant symptom is a sharp narrowing of the pupils.
+4. A significant symptom is a sharp constriction of the pupils.

-5. The leading symptom of morphine poisoning is respiratory failure, which sharply slows down to 1–5 times per minute.
+5. The leading sign of morphine poisoning is difficulty breathing, which sharply slows down to 1–5 times per minute.

-6. If the morphine antidote is not administered on time, fatal outcome occurs due to paralysis of the respiratory center.
+6. If the morphine antidote is not administered promptly, death occurs due to paralysis of the respiratory center.

 An overdose of morphine is accompanied by loss of consciousness.
-In a severe case, oppressed breathing is observed, blood pressure decreases, and body temperature drops.
-A hallmark of an overdose of the drug is constricted pupils.
+In severe cases, depressed breathing is observed, blood pressure decreases, and body temperature drops.
+A distinctive sign of a drug overdose is constricted pupils.
 However, with severe hypoxia due to respiratory depression, the pupils can, on the contrary, be greatly dilated.

-The lethal dose of morphine when taken orally is 0.5-1 grams, and when administered intravenously - 0.2.
-But with morphinism, it increases to 3-4 grams due to addiction.
+The lethal dose of morphine when taken orally is 0.5–1 grams, and when intravenous administration- 0.2.
+But with morphinism it increases to 3–4 grams due to addiction.

-First aid for poisoning with a drug taken orally is to wash the stomach with a solution of potassium permanganate.
-After taking any sorbent.
+First aid for poisoning with a drug taken orally is to lavage the stomach with a solution of potassium permanganate.
+Afterwards, take any sorbent.
 In addition, the patient needs to be warmed.
-If after these measures, the symptoms do not decrease, the patient is subject to hospitalization.
+If after these measures the symptoms do not decrease, the patient must be hospitalized.

-In case of morphine poisoning, the antidote is Naloxone and Nalorfin.
-They are administered intravenously 1-2 ml of solution.
-Help for the patient consists in artificial ventilation of the lungs and intravenous administration of any morphine antagonist - "Naloxone" or "Nalorphine".
-They eliminate euphoria, dizziness, restore breathing.
-The introduction of drugs is repeated until the symptoms of overdose disappear.
-The hospital also does catheterization Bladder due to spasm of the urinary tract.
+For morphine poisoning, the antidote is Naloxone and Nalorphine.
+They are administered intravenously with 1–2 ml of solution.
+Help for the patient consists of artificial ventilation of the lungs and intravenous administration of any morphine antagonist - Naloxone or Nalorphine.
+They eliminate euphoria, dizziness, and restore breathing.
+The administration of the drugs is repeated until the overdose symptom disappears.
+Catheterization is also performed in the hospital Bladder due to spasm of the excretory urinary tract.

 Morphinism

-As a result of the frequent use of a narcotic drug as an anesthetic for somatic diseases, morphinism develops - an addiction.
-When used, the drug improves mood, causes euphoria.
-This is the reason why it needs to be reused.
+As a result of frequent use of a narcotic drug as an anesthetic for somatic diseases, morphinism develops - addiction.
+When used, the drug improves mood and causes euphoria.
+This is related to the need for its reuse.

-It is known that during civil war in the United States, addiction to this painkiller turned into an army disease that affected about 400,000 soldiers.
-And at the end of the 19th century, half of the German soldiers who returned from the Franco-Prussian war were drug addicts.
+It is known that during Civil War in the United States, the harmful dependence on this painkiller turned into an army disease, affecting about 400 thousand soldiers.
+And at the end of the 19th century, half of the German soldiers who returned from the Franco-Prussian War were drug addicts.

-Habituation develops quickly, which requires an increase in dose.
-People who are addicted to morphine cannot do without it - if they stop taking it, it develops withdrawal syndrome.
-This condition is expressed by increased breathing and heart rate, decreased pressure, diarrhea, dry cough.
-To get a dose, drug addicts resort to all available and inaccessible methods, often commit crimes.
+Addiction develops quickly, which requires increasing the dose.
+People addicted to morphine cannot do without it; if they stop taking it, they develop withdrawal syndrome.
+This condition is expressed by increased breathing and heart rate, decreased blood pressure, diarrhea, and dry cough.
+To get a dose, drug addicts resort to all available and inaccessible methods, and often commit crimes.

 Analyzing the above, we recall that the alkaloid morphine is extracted from natural raw materials - opium and other varieties of poppies.
 In medicine, morphine derivatives of varying intensity and duration of analgesic action are used.
-There is a risk of side effects and overdose.
-Long-term use leads to addiction, so the circulation of the substance is regulated by law - morphine belongs to the list II of the list of narcotic drugs subject to control in Russia.
+There is a danger of side effects and overdose.
+Long-term use leads to addiction, so the circulation of the substance is regulated by law - morphine belongs to List II of the list of narcotic drugs subject to control in Russia.

-1 ml of solution contains 10 mg of the active substance according to INN - morphine hydrochloride .
+1 ml of solution contains 10 mg active substance according to INN - morphine hydrochloride .

-1 capsule of prolonged action contains 10 mg of Morphine.
+1 capsule of extended release contains 10 mg of Morphine.

 Release form

 The solution is available in 1 ml ampoules.
-The carton pack contains 1 blister pack (for 5 ampoules) and instructions from the manufacturer.
+The cardboard pack contains 1 blister pack (for 5 ampoules) and instructions from the manufacturer.

-Prolonged capsules are available in packs of cardboard (10 pieces per pack).
+Extended-release capsules are produced in cardboard packs (10 pieces per pack).

 pharmachologic effect